qdrant/landing_page/qdrant-landing/content/blog/qdrant-1.8.x.md

 ## Improved sparse vector performance

 The primary focus of Qdrant is performance.
 It's why we build our work in Rust.
-We also want to optimize performance in "real-world" situations.
+It helps us optimize performance in "real-world" situations.

 We used the [NeurIPS 2023 datasets](https://big-ann-benchmarks.com/neurips23.html) which are a standard to evaluate vector search algorithms.